tenxsoydev/karen-yank.nvim/README.md

 ## Additional Info

-Karen was designed mainly with the mind of using nvim in sync with the system clipboard ("unnamedplus").
-Other modes may be subject to shortcomings.
+Karen is mainly designed to be used with nvim in conjunction with the system clipboard ("unnamedplus").
+For other modes, not all functions of the plugin may work.
+But please do not hesitate to reach out if you experience unexpected behavior with the mode you are using.

 <details>
 <summary><i>Plugin-related functionalities</i></summary>

 Since there is no real API, the configuration strives to provide all the options on which a user could potentially fall short if he tries to customize the plugin's behavior.

+There are many mappings and customizations related to the cut, yank, delete actions that can further expand the workflows in which Karen can be used.
 However, creating an extended set of predefined commands and keyboard mappings was not considered appropriate, as they can be created in nvim's own configuration with maximum customizability.
-E.g.,
+To give three simple examples:

 1. As `ddp` and `ddP` is sometimes used to move lines down / up.
    One could use `<A-j>` and `<A-k>` to move lines and ranges.